 In addition, most of the Chilean legal literature and jurisprudence understands that the Chilean state can prosecute crimes if the execution of a criminal act begins in Chile, even though its effects are felt in another country, or if the execution of a crime begins abroad but the consequences are felt in Chile.

 Since the enactment of Law No 20,393, the list of offences for which a company can be held criminally liable has been extended several times.
-Today, companies are criminally liable for the following crimes:
+Today, companies are criminally liable for the following crimes: bribery, money laundering, financing of terrorism, receipt of stolen goods, disloyal management, commercial bribery, unlawful negotiation, misappropriation, instructing a worker to attend the workplace during a quarantine, and certain conducts that are related to water pollution and illegal fishing activities.

 Regarding all the above-mentioned offences, the public prosecutor may seek both the individual responsibility of the persons who performed the conduct and the criminal responsibility of the company.
 However, the Public Prosecutor’s Office has no institutional guidelines that preferentially prosecute either individuals or companies.
 Moreover, managers are not criminally responsible for the mere fact that the company is convicted of the crime.